The intelligent electricity distribution network (Smart Grid) is the backbone of the energy system.

 The Internet-of-Things (IoT) is exceptionally well-suited for the implementation of smart grids, primarily due to the extensive range requirements and the minimal data size required for transmission.
 Leveraging narrow-band RF, which is the standard for long-range communication, enables the development of an innovative remote energy monitoring solution.
 This solution involves deploying wireless energy meters for the remote monitoring of electrical equipment, incorporating hardware, M2M connectivity (such as LORA, SIGFOX, 3G/GPRS), and utilizing web services to manage the collected data, including history, alerts, graphs, statistics, etc.

-This IoT solution streamlines network implementation and user installation, reduces infrastructure costs (eliminating the need for repeaters), and is typically compatible with existing solutions.
+This IoT solution streamlines network implementation and user installation, reduces infrastructure costs, and is typically compatible with existing solutions.
 The approach is particularly well-suited for IoT applications due to its small power payload, long-range requirements, and the minimal data size necessary for transmission.
-The IoT star network configuration is commonly employed in the deployment of smart grids.
+The IoT star network configuration is commonly used in the deployment of smart grids.

 The typical application for energy monitoring aims to identify energy consumption balance and analyze overconsumption to pinpoint areas that require attention.
 Each wireless energy meter (1), utilizing ATO (A) or ART (B), connects to the RF long-range internet (2) and transmits (3) maintenance data to a secure web server (4).